 Southern California Wildfire Explodes to 26,000 Acres

-(CN) — Evacuation orders remain in place for thousands of Southern California residents as more than 1,200 firefighters battle a massive wildfire which has burned over 26,000 acres in the mountains east of Los Angeles, state officials said Monday.
+(CN) — Evacuation orders remain in place for thousands of Southern California residents as more than 1,200 firefighters battle a massive wildfire that has burned over 26,000 acres in the mountains east of Los Angeles, state officials said Monday.

 The Apple Fire — which has now spread across Riverside and San Bernardino counties — is just 5% contained, according to the California Department of Forestry and Fire Protection, or CalFire.

-The cause of the blaze is under investigation.
+Fire investigators said Monday they believe a vehicle malfunction caused the fire.

+According to a statement released by the Riverside County Fire Department, investigators who spoke to witnesses and examined physical evidence concluded a diesel vehicle leaking burning carbon from its exhaust system sparked the flames.

 The wildfire began Friday as two separate fires in Cherry Valley, an unincorporated area about 90 miles east of LA.
-No injuries or deaths have been reported.
+No injuries or deaths have been reported, although at least one home has been destroyed.

 About 8,000 residents are covered by evacuation orders for communities in the canyons, foothills, and mountain communities in the area scorched by the 26,450-acre fire.